data61/anonlink-entity-service/docs/debugging.rst

 Create a Run Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create a new Python run configuration far the API.
+Create a new Python run configuration for the API.
 It should default to using the
 docker-compose Python interpreter, add the script path to
 ``entityservice._init_.py``.